chihacknight/chihacknight.org/_posts/events/2017-11-8-logan-hack-night.md

 Wednesday, November 8th we will convene at Second Shift in Logan Square for the first Chi Hack Night in Logan Square!

-**Panel Discussion**
+**Discussion**

-We will begin with a brief panel of civic tech thinkers, doers, and community members.
+We will hear from and interact with two civic tech thinkers, doers, and community members.
+Featuring:

+* Andra Stanciu

+A recent transplant to Chicago, Andra is an IT professional who has broad experience creating successful software solutions in multicultural and diverse teams through 10 years of working in the tech industry on 3 continents.

+* Derek Eder

+Derek is an entrepreneur, developer and one of the leaders of the civic technology community in Chicago.
+He is founder and partner at DataMade, a company that tells stories and builds tools with data, and a co-founder and organizer for Chi Hack Night.

 **Civic Tech 101**